Samrudhi00/Searching-And-Sorting/README.md

 TC:O(log N)
 SC :O(1), If the recursive call stack is considered then the auxiliary space will be O(logN).

 **SORTING ALGORITHMS**
+A Sorting Algorithm is used to rearrange a given array or list of elements according to a comparison operator on the elements.
+The comparison operator is used to decide the new order of elements in the respective data structure.

+**Selection Sort**